 What Should You Not Plant Near Hydrangeas?

-To ensure the optimal growth and health of your hydrangeas, avoid planting the following plants near them:
+To ensure the optimal growth and health of your hydrangeas, here is what not to plant with hydrangeas:

 Evergreen Trees: Dense foliage from evergreen trees can create excessive shade, limiting sunlight exposure for hydrangeas.

 Rhododendrons and Azaleas: These shrubs have similar soil and moisture requirements as hydrangeas, which can lead to competition for resources and hinder growth.
 In our garden, we have rhododendrons and azaleas in the same general area, but not right next to our hydrangeas.

 Quick Hydrangea Companion Plant Reference Chart